 Sage Research Methods Sage years vary

 Sage Research Methods assists researchers, faculty and students conducting research projects or learning how to do research.
 Includes links to over 175,000 pages of SAGE's book, journal and reference content.
 Whether studying education or psychology, sociology or business, Sage Research Methods focuses on methodology rather than disciplines - researchers can explore methods concepts to help them design research projects, understand particular methods or identify a new method, conduct their research, and write up their findings.

 Sage Research Methods Cases is a collection of case studies of real social research.
 Cases are original, specially commissioned, and designed to help students understand often abstract methodological concepts by introducing them to case studies of real research projects.

 Scopus Elsevier 1966-

 Scopus is an abstracts database covering the following fields: chemistry, biology, physics, mathematics, engineering, life and health sciences, social sciences, psychology, economics, and environmental sciences.
-Provides access to over 26 million abstracts (going back to 1966) and 10 years of reference backfiles.

 Social Sciences Citation Index ISI Web of Knowledge 1900-